-As Vernon College worked to establish a quality enhancement plan that could be maintained and supported, while being mindful of SACS criteria, several processes were developed and enhancements of current processes were made.
+As Vernon College worked to establish a system that could be maintained and supported, while being mindful of SACS criteria, several processes were developed and enhancements of current processes were made.
 Four areas became the focus: promotion, communication, assessment, and support.